-1 See Fla.
+2 See Fla.
 Dep't of State Off. of Election Crimes & Sec., 2024 Annual Rep. (Jan.
-15, 2025), https://files.floridados.gov/media/708747/office_of_election_crimes_and_security report 2024.pdf.
+15, 2025), https://files.floridados.gov/media/708747/office_of_election_crimes_and_security_report_2024.pdf.

-- 173. Moreover, the fact that the State will be imposing a 90-day moratorium on verifying returned petitions demonstrates that there is no need for the State to require sponsors to adhere to a ten-day return window. - 174.
+- 174. During legislative debates, the bill's sponsor, Representative Jenna Persons-Mulicka, described the initiative process as "broken" and cited a "quality control problem" as justification for sweeping changes.
+Yet, she offered no evidence to show that the existing system is failing, nor did she provide evidence that the Challenged Provisions would meaningfully address any documented shortcomings. - 175.
+The assertion that these new restrictions combat fraud or promote transparency is not supported by the record.
+For example, shortening the petition return window to ten days-a central feature of the law-has no plausible connection to preventing fraudulent activity. - 176.
+Fraudulent petitions are not more likely to be submitted on day eleven than day nine, nor does a shorter window enhance detection.
+And, to the extent the State believes circulators engage in fraud or misconduct, limiting the amount of time sponsors have to engage in quality control would only make it harder for them to ferret it out. - 177.
+Moreover, the fact that the State will be imposing a 90-day moratorium on verifying returned petitions demonstrates that there is no need for the State to require sponsors to adhere to a ten-day return window. - 178.
 Worse still, one of the proffered justifications for shortening the return window was to prevent the copying of personal information.
 But HB 1205 expressly makes that information a public record.
-The advanced justification for reducing the return window is nonsensical. - 175.
-Furthermore, Florida law already prohibits fraudulent petition activity, including forgery and misrepresentation, and provides criminal penalties for violations.
-The State has successfully prosecuted bad actors under these statutes, as stated in the annual report, in legislative hearings, and in the preamble to HB 1205-proving that Florida already possesses effective tools to deter and penalize fraud without resorting to blanket restrictions on lawful petition activity. - 176.
-If the State were truly concerned with deterring fraud and increasing transparency, it could pursue far less burdensome and more targeted measures, such as improving the training of paid circulators, or bolstering the enforcement of existing laws. - 177.
-Instead, HB 1205 imposes sweeping and immediate restrictions that burden all sponsors and circulators-regardless of whether there is any indication of misconduct.
-The result is a regulatory scheme that delays and chills constitutionally protected political expression under the guise of reform.
+The advanced justification for reducing the return window is nonsensical.

+- 179. Furthermore, Florida law already prohibits fraudulent petition activity, including forgery and misrepresentation, and provides criminal penalties for violations.
+The State has successfully prosecuted bad actors under these statutes, as stated in the annual report, in legislative hearings, and in the preamble to HB 1205-proving that Florida already possesses effective tools to deter and penalize fraud without resorting to blanket restrictions on lawful petition activity. - 180.
+Nor is there any justification for requiring voters to provide more personal information when signing a petition.
+Voters must already personally sign and date petitions, and the petition form contains an array of other information to confirm the voter's identity.
+County supervisors of elections must "match" the voter's signature on the petition with the voter's signature on file to confirm their identity.
+And after a voter's petition is verified, HB 1205 requires that each voter be contacted and given an opportunity to assert their signature was fraudulently obtained.
+Requiring voters to turn over more PII does not advance any state interest; if anything, having more PII on petition forms increases the risk of the voter's personal information being misused.
+If the State were truly concerned with deterring fraud and increasing transparency, it could pursue far less burdensome and more targeted measures, such as improving the training of paid circulators or bolstering the enforcement of existing laws.